 It adds exceptional flexibility, stable high performance and unmatched resilience, as well as multiple deployment choices (public and private clouds, on-premises, hybrid, RAM-Flash combination), topology (active-active, active-passive, active-replica) and support for very large dataset sizes.

 Data persistence and backups are managed from the service’s web interface, so the following commands are blocked:

-- Since replication is managed automatically by the service and since it could present a security risk, the following commands are blocked:
+Since replication is managed automatically by the service and since it could present a security risk, the following commands are blocked: